Home of English Grammar

 3. I am very sorry.

-4. He narrated the incident in detail.
+4. He narrated the incident in detail

-5. The movie was too interesting.
+5. The movie was very interesting.

 6. He often comes late to school.